 #Frequently Asked Questions

-#Can I enable USB debugging without a computer?
+Can I enable USB debugging without a computer?

-#Does scrcpy OTG really work without USB debugging?
+Does scrcpy OTG really work without USB debugging?

 It does, according to the official scrcpy OTG documentation.
 OTG mode uses Android Open Accessory protocol to send keyboard and mouse events directly, bypassing ADB entirely.
 A handful of GitHub issues report edge cases where it fails, but for most phones on Android 6 and later it works reliably.

-#What if my phone screen is completely black but the phone is on?
+What if my phone screen is completely black but the phone is on?

-#Will this work on Samsung phones?
+Will this work on Samsung phones?

-All these methods work on Samsung, but Samsung’s Developer Options path is slightly different.
-On One UI (Android 10+): Settings > About phone > Software information, then tap Build number seven times.
-Developer Options appears under Settings directly on One UI 4+, not under Settings > System.
-Also, Samsung may ask for your PIN to confirm enabling USB debugging.
-If touch is dead, you’ll need the OTG mouse to enter it.
+All these methods work on Samsung.
+The Developer Options path differs: on One UI (Android 10+), go to Settings > About phone > Software information, then tap Build number seven times.
+Developer Options appears directly under Settings on One UI 4+, not under Settings > System.

-#Can I recover data once USB debugging is on?
+Can I recover data once USB debugging is on?

 Yes.
 With USB debugging active, you can copy files directly with adb pull /sdcard/DCIM ./photos.
 For contacts, messages, and app data, an Android repair and recovery tool can scan your storage without you needing to navigate the phone at all.
 That’s usually enough to save everything before getting the screen replaced.

-#Is it safe to leave USB debugging on?
+Is it safe to leave USB debugging on?

 Turn it off after you’re done.
 Per Google’s developer options documentation, USB debugging gives any connected computer elevated access to your device.
 You don’t want that active if you plug your phone into a public charger or a computer you don’t own.

-#What ADB version do I need?
+What ADB version do I need?